Are you planning a West Coast road trip but don’t know where to start or where to go? I am here to help with my complete West Coast travel guide!

 - Mojave Desert National Preserve

-There’s no better place than San Diego and it is one of the cheapest places to live in California!
 It is the southernmost city in California and full of things to do on your San Diego Itinerary!
-Make sure to get out and explore the parks and food and all the city has to offer.
+Make sure to explore the parks, food, and all the city has to offer.

-The Trona Pinnacles are unique rock formations that are seemingly in the middle of the desert.
-They have been used as the background for several popular Science Fiction movies like Star Trek V: The Final Frontier, Planet of the Apes, and Lost in Space.
-From there, head to Death Valley National Park.
-There are a ton of unforgettable things you’ll be able to do in Death Valley, so give yourself time to explore the area.
+Next, head to the Trona Pinnacles.
+These unique rock formations stand tall in the middle of the desert.
+They have been used as the background for popular science fiction movies like Star Trek V: The Final Frontier, Planet of the Apes, and Lost in Space.

-Although it may be a bit out of the way, a visit to the Mojave Desert National Preserve is worth it.
-In the Mojave Desert you’ll be able to hike and admire beautiful rock formations, canyons, and even abandoned mines.
-It is a great place to see before heading back to either Los Angeles or San Diego for your flight home.
+Although it is a bit out of the way, visiting the Mojave Desert National Preserve is worth it.
+Hike and admire beautiful rock formations, canyons, and even abandoned mines.

-Best Of Oregon Road Trip
+Best of Oregon Road Trip

 Highlights